pv286-team/project/docs/report/30_bytes_parser.md

 ### Encountered problems

-Because the bytes format should not consider delimiter unless explicitly specified, we needed to modify the argument parser so that it records if a delimiter was specified.
-Otherwise this mode would skip all `\n` characters as it has considered it as a default delimiter.
+Because the bytes format should not consider a delimiter unless explicitly specified, we needed to modify the argument parser so that it records if a delimiter was specified.
+Otherwise, this mode would skip all `\n` characters as it has considered it as a default delimiter.